theusaf/kahoot.js-updated/Documentation.md

 <a name="quiz.properties.name"></a>
 `name (String)`
 - The name of the quiz.
-  - Note: this value may be `null` if you joined the quiz after it started
+This has been removed by Kahoot and will always be `null` now.

 <a name="quiz.properties.type"></a>
 `type (String)`